ncsa/puppet-profile_update_os/REFERENCE.md

 ##### <a name="update_day_of_week"></a>`update_day_of_week`

-Data type: `Array[String]`
+Data type: `String`

-Array of strings containing days of week for yum cron If not defined days are colculated from hostname
+String containing day of week abbreviation for yum update cron e.g. "Sun", "Mon", "Tue", etc.
+If not defined day of week is calculated from hostname

+##### <a name="update_hour"></a>`update_hour`

+Data type: `Any`

+Hour for yum update cron
+There is a random delay of up to 30 minutes before the yum update occurs

+##### <a name="update_minute"></a>`update_minute`

+Data type: `Any`

+Minute for yum update cron
+There is a random delay of up to 30 minutes before the yum update occurs

 ##### <a name="update_month"></a>`update_month`

 Data type: `Array[String]`

-Array of strings containing months for yum cron
+Array of strings containing months for yum update cron

 ##### <a name="update_week_of_month"></a>`update_week_of_month`

-Data type: `Array[String]`
+Data type: `String`

-Array of strings containing week of the month for yum cron, e.g. "1"-"5" If not defined cron runs every week
+Strings containing week of the month for yum update cron, e.g. "1"-"5" or "any" If not defined cron runs every week

 ## Functions